Mereo BioPharma Group plc (MREO) Shares Soar Above 1-Year High - News Heater

-The stock of Mereo BioPharma Group plc (NASDAQ: MREO) has increased by 10.55 when compared to last closing price of 1.24.
-Despite this, the company has experienced a 7.09% gain in its stock price over the last five trading sessions.
+The stock price of Mereo BioPharma Group plc (NASDAQ: MREO) has jumped by 14.29 compared to previous close of 1.40.
+Despite this, the company has seen a gain of 28.00% in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-04-21 that Does MEREO BIOPHARMA (MREO) have what it takes to be a top stock pick for momentum investors?
 Let’s find out.

 Is It Worth Investing in Mereo BioPharma Group plc (NASDAQ: MREO) Right Now?

-compared to its average ratio and a 36-month beta value of 0.94.
-Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for MREO is 0.89.
+Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023